IHE/ITI.PCF/README.md

 ## ITI bi-weekly development call

-ITI meets for one hour everyother week to develop this work toward Public-Comment, toward Trial-Implementation publication.
+ITI meets for one hour every other week to develop this work toward Public-Comment, toward Trial-Implementation publication.
 Target for Public-Comment is spring/summer 2023, thus first Trial-Implementation publication in Fall 2023.

 - bi-weekly - Fridays @ 10amCT/11amET/1700CET
 - Starting March 3, 2023